chenzhutian/auto-infog-timeline/README.md

   |    | - f001.jpg
   |    | ...
 ```
+Create a folder `dataset/coco` in the root of this reprositary and
+then copy and unzip the dataset under the `dataset/coco` folder.
+The details of path configurations can be found in `maskrcn_benchmark/config/paths_catalog.py`.

 We also provide the single annotation for each image for those who want to re-split
 the images into train and test.
-The annotations can be downloaded [here]().
+The annotations can be downloaded [here](https://hkustconnect-my.sharepoint.com/:u:/g/personal/zchenbn_connect_ust_hk/ESmSvxTW2cFJuV1vc5Z7H9UB9tgb1rQtttYYVSWj1b0kcg?e=MVFt3g).

 ## Training